The ritual Year Workshops

 This workshop offers an introduction to the creative process, emphasising research as the bedrock for growth and learning.
 It highlights how a dimensional narrative can enrich your practice and unlock greater storytelling potential.
 The course explores how designers and artists draw inspiration from their surroundings, transforming anything into a catalyst for creation.
 You'll learn to integrate both physical (literal) and emotional (interpretive) referencing into your work, focusing on how detail, colour, texture, shape, and storytelling can be expertly incorporated to enhance aesthetic, philosophical, and narrative depth.

-Arriving 11th June 2026
+Date: 11th June 2026

 Time: 6-9pm